Access, Equity and Inclusion Statement

-Between our adult, young adult, and juvenile collections, we currently house 16,809 books, audiobooks, periodicals, videos and music, with 50,000 circulations annually.
-Our programs draw more than 15,000 visitors each year, with summer reading programs and summer art classes for children, financial seminars for adults, and nature programs for all (from hands-on exposure to local salamanders to lectures about hummingbirds from around the world).
-Our spacious new community room is also available to the public and is an often used space for music events, private lessons, birthday parties, and more!
+Between our adult, young adult, and juvenile collections, we currently house nearly 24,000 books, audiobooks, periodicals, videos and music, with approximately 40,000 circulations annually.
+The number of downloadable items available has grown to over 10,000 ebooks and over 14,000 audiobooks.
+Our programs draw more than 15,000 visitors each year, with summer reading programs, summer art classes and storytimes for children, financial seminars for adults, nature programs for all, and much more.
+Our spacious community room is also available to the public and is an often-used space for music events, private lessons, birthday parties, and more!

 New Year’s Day

 Martin Luther King, Jr.’s Birthday

 Early closure on Christmas Eve

 HomeCard Library System

 (Please call the reciprocating library to place on item on reserve.
 Many libraries are “curbside” pick-up only during the COVID-19 Pandemic.)

 View the Richmond Free Library’s Privacy Policies (Appendix F).

 To learn more about our vision for the library, read our Strategic Plan.